 However, now and then, you may notice light knocking for a short time while accelerating or driving up hills.
 This is no need of concern.

-GASOLINE CONTAINING DETERGENT ADDITIVES
+GASOLINES CONTAINING DETERGENT ADDITIVES

-Toyota recommends the use of gasoline that contains detergent additives to avoid build-up of engine deposits.
+Toyota recommends use of gasolines that contain detergent additives to avoid build-up of engine deposits.